davepinch/pinchy.cc/content/topics/people/v/voltaire/quotes/i-die-adoring-God-loving-my-friends-not-hating-my-enemies-and-detesting-superstition.md

 attribution: Voltaire
 citation: >-
   Wikipedia contributors.
 (2024, April 22).
 Voltaire.
 In Wikipedia, The Free Encyclopedia.
 Retrieved May 1, 2024, from https://en.wikipedia.org/w/index.php?title=Voltaire&oldid=1220150579
+note: Voltaire died later in the year on May 30, 1778.
 type: quote
 when: 1778-02-28
 tags: